 - Have a prayer space / little altar in your house

 - Say daily meal time and bed time prayers

 - Have faith filled conversation around the dinner table: ask questions like "How did you see God working today?"; "What are you grateful for today?"; "Who represented Jesus for you today?".

 - Reflect on the Gospels: see the "Mass Meditation" age appropriate questions for each week

 - Honor and respect bodies because we are all temples for the Holy Spirit

 Youngsters in the early grades often struggle to learn their prayers.
 There isn't time to spend on memorization in the parish classes, and we know that you, too, are pressed for time.
-Here is a link to a page of prayers that includes the prayers children are supposed to know before they make their first confession and receive the Holy Eucharist for the first time.
+Please be sure your child knows the Our Father, Hail Mary, and Act of Contrition before they make their First Reconciliation and receive the Holy Eucharist for the first time.